balparda/poetrycli/README.md

 #### Integration / e2e tests

-Integration tests validate packaging and the installed console script by:
+Integration tests validate the installed console script by:

-- building a wheel from the repository
-- installing that wheel into a fresh temporary virtualenv
+- finding the console script in `PATH`
-- running the installed console script(s) to verify behavior (for example, `--version` and basic commands)
+- running it with basic commands (for example, `--version` and sample operations)
+- verifying expected output and behavior

 The canonical integration test is [tests_integration/test_installed_cli.py](tests_integration/test_installed_cli.py).
-It uses helpers from `transcrypto.utils.config` to simplify the workflow:
+The test uses `base.VersionCallCheck()` and `base.Run()` from `transcrypto.utils.base` to invoke the installed CLI.

-- `EnsureAndInstallWheel(repo_root, tmp_path, expected_version, app_names)` — builds the wheel and installs it into a temporary venv, returning the venv python and `bin` directory.
-- `EnsureConsoleScriptsPrintExpectedVersion(vpy, bin_dir, expected_version, app_names)` — verifies the console scripts exist and that `--version` prints the expected version.
-- `CallGetConfigDirFromVEnv(vpy, app_name)` — calls the installed CLI inside the venv to find its data/config directory (used for cleanup/isolation).

-Tests in this suite are marked with `pytest.mark.integration`.
+Tests in this suite are marked with `pytest.mark.integration` and `pytest.mark.slow`.

 Run the integration tests with: